veselosky/veselosky.me/content/media/a-new-mission-for-media.md

 ---
 itemtype: Item/Page/Article
 guid: "urn:UUID:0a5f96c9-8343-40c2-a0ad-82716db78798"
-Date: 2015-04-15
+date: 2015-04-15
-Category: Media
-Title: A New Mission for Media
+title: A New Mission for Media
 ---

-# A New Mission for Media

 > Facilitate the flow of information to the point of its highest value.